11. Other common issues

 11.2.1 General principles

 Courts may refuse to admit into the record evidence that is considered hearsay.
-Hearsay is evidence which is not based on the first-hand observations or knowledge of the witness.Footnote 356 The reasons for not admitting such evidence relate to its reliability.
-Since none of the four Divisions of the IRB is bound by the rules of evidence, they routinely accept hearsay evidence (e.g., newspaper articles).
+Hearsay is evidence which is not based on the first-hand observations or knowledge of the witness.Footnote 398 The reasons for not admitting such evidence relate to its reliability.

 The Federal Court of Appeal held that it was not improper for the Convention Refugee Determination Division (CRDD) to admit into evidence highly prejudicial hearsay evidence if there is other evidence to support the panel's findings.
-It is up to the panel to determine the weight to be given to such evidence.Footnote 359 This same principle applies to the four current Divisions of the IRB, as they also are not bound by the rules of evidence.
+It is up to the panel to determine the weight to be given to such evidence.Footnote 403 This same principle applies to the 4 divisions of the IRB, as they also are not bound by the rules of evidence.

 In similar circumstances, the Federal Court of Appeal determined that the CRDD had not breached natural justice by admitting evidence of an expert witness that was unsworn and contained information from unknown sources.
 The court noted that pursuant to section 68(3) of the former